sunrise and bright clouds

 In verse 14, John said, “I have need to be baptized of thee, and comest thou to me?”
 How did John know that Jesus was the One he’d spoken of whose sandals he was not worthy to carry?
 In another place John also said, And I knew him not: but he that sent me to baptize with water, the same said unto me, Upon whom thou shalt see the Spirit descending, and remaining on him, the same is he which baptizeth with the Holy Ghost (John 1:33).
 John was expecting the Spirit to descend on someone, but it hadn’t happened yet.
 Yet God gave John perception to recognize that this Person who’d come to him for baptism was the Messiah.

 Jesus and John saw the Holy Spirit descending out of heaven like a dove and coming upon Jesus.
 We don’t know if anyone else saw this or not.
 The dove is an emblem of purity.
 When Noah released a raven and a dove from the ark after the flood, the raven was content to land wherever it could, clean or not.
 The raven did not come back.
 But the dove returned to Noah because it found no rest for the sole of her foot.
-Only when Noah released the dove the third time did it not return.
+Only when Noah released the dove the third time did it not return (Genesis 8:8-12).

 In verses 16-17, we are clearly shown the Tri-unity of God.
 We hear the voice of the Father out of heaven, we see the Spirit of God descending out of heaven, and we hear the Father declare, “This is my beloved Son, in whom I am well pleased.”